-But what is easy is agriculture.
-“Almost anything grows here,” Shea says.
-On the couple's farm, that means mostly coconuts and taro, sales of which supplement the income gained from renting out Green Fiji Plantation, their three-bedroom home available through AirBnB and their own Website.
+On the couple's farm, that means mostly coconuts and taro, sales of which supplement the income gained from renting out Green Fiji Plantation, their three-bedroom home available through AirBnB and their own website.

+Want to live in Fiji?
+You’ll need land.
 In Fiji, three types of land are available for purchase.
-The type of Fijian property that’s most like the American system is locally known as free hold — as in you’re purchasing full rights for land that you could pass on to your children and grandchildren.
+The type of Fijian property that’s most like the American system is locally known as “free hold” — as in you’re purchasing full rights for land that you could pass on to your children and grandchildren.

-The third type is called crown lease, owned by the government, but also available for short-term use.
+The third type is called “crown lease.”
+This type of property is owned by the government but is also available for short-term use.

-Bringing a dog or cat to Fiji is slightly complicated, but not impossible.
-Your pet will need a microchip, as well as an import permit, plus proof of recent rabies vaccinations and a blood-titer test.
+Bringing a dog or a cat to Fiji is slightly complicated but not impossible.
+Your pet will need a microchip as well as an import permit, plus proof of recent rabies vaccinations and a blood-titer test.
 Then, upon arrival, your pet will be quarantined from 30 to 120 days.

 Where do I buy groceries?

-Don’t expect to make one run to a grocery store and be done.
-Rather, at the main market, you’ll pick up dry goods, such as rice, cereal and other non-perishables, and the rest, including fish and vegetables, from roadside stands.
+Don’t expect to make one run to a grocery store and be done; rather, at the main market, you’ll pick up dry goods, such as rice, cereal and other non-perishables, and the rest, including fish and vegetables, come from roadside stands.

-“There are five fish markets on our island, with a few right on the coast where you buy straight off the boat,” says Shea.
+“There are five fish markets on our island, with a few right on the coast where you can buy straight off the boat,” Shea said.
 “We can buy a 40-pound tuna for $50 USD, and that will last a whole family for a week.”

-For anything more serious, Shea would travel to New Zealand, Australia, Hong Kong or Singapore to find care options.
+Shea seeks treatment on Taveuni only for non-life-threatening situations, such as a broken arm or an infection.
+For more serious conditions, Shea would travel to New Zealand, Australia, Hong Kong or Singapore to find care options.

 Will online retailers deliver?